GoronwyPrice/CodeClubScratchModuleA/README.md

 8. Navigate to your sb3 file and Open
 9. scratch.mit.edu says: Replace contents of the current project
 10. NB Your current project should be a base/empty Scratch project and unimportant.
 So click on OK to upload your SB3 file.
 If your current project is not a base/empty Scratch project and is important then click on Cancel and ensure that the current project has been saved in Scratch and try again, selecting OK this time.
-11. file name box is:    has name of your file          This indicates that the SB3 Scratch file has been upload.
+11. file name box is:    has name of your file          This indicates that the SB3 Scratch file has been uploaded.

 To see the Scratch code or costumes or sounds, click on each sprite icon below the stage (Bottom, Right), and select the appropriate tab (Top, Left).